rmoreas/ShibbolethBundle/README.md

 		bar:
 			header: shib-acme-bar
 			multivalue: true  # attribute contains multiple values (default is false, i.e. attribute is scalar)
-			charset: UTF-8    # attribute is encoded with UTF-8 (default is ISO-8859-1)
 ```

 The key containing the configuration of each attribute will be its alias.
 That means the value(s) of the `shib-acme-foo` and `shib-acme-bar` attributes can be retrieved with: